shamith09/cs61a-cats-bot/README.md

 `pip install splinter`

-Follow instructions on https://splinter.readthedocs.io/en/latest/drivers/chrome.html to set up the Chrome driver
+Follow instructions on https://splinter.readthedocs.io/en/latest/drivers/chrome.html to set up the Chrome driver or use a different browser.

 Run cats_bot.py: